College Style Guide

 The U.S. Department of Agriculture (USDA) has an office in Charlotte.
 For directions to the USDA’s office, visit their website.

-See also the guidelines under the separate entry on states
+See also the guidelines under the separate entry on states and academic degrees.

 A Ph.D. is a doctorate.